hxtree/galaxyops/README.md

 ## Documentation

-Comprehensive documentation is essential for understanding and maintaining the project.
-Each project and folder structure should be documented in README.md files following RFC 2119 standards.
+Comprehensive documentation is essential for understanding and maintaining this project.
+Each project and folder structure should feature a README.md files containing documentation following RFC 2119 standards.

 > **Note** Use `./tools/help.sh` for information on builtin commands.